Alicia Aylies: Miss Universe 2017

 As Miss France 2017, Aylies represented France at the Miss Universe 2017 pageant and was one of the heavy favourites but was unplaced.

 Post-pageantry

 Aylies embarked on a music career in 2021, with the release of her debut single "Mojo" in December 2021, by French music label Scorpio Music.

 Personal life

 In December 2022, Aylies announced that she was pregnant with her first child.
+She later gave birth to a daughter in April 2023.